Enaluvt/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12:creates a directory called 'my dir' with permissions 751 in the working directory TASK 13:changes the group owner to 'school' for the file 'hello' Task 14:Changes the owner to 'vincent' and the group owner to 'staff' for all the files and directories in the working directory
+Task 15: Changes the owner and the group owner of 'hello' to 'vincent' and staff respectively